openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   The set of topics defined to promote course-wide or unit-specific dialog.
-  Students use the discussion topics to communicate with each other and the course staff in threaded excahnges.
+  Students use the discussion topics to communicate with each other and the course staff in threaded exchanges.

-  See :ref:`Discussions` for more information.
+  For more information, see :ref:`Discussions`.

 .. _Discussion Component: